Spriteeon/BubbleBobble/README.md

 # BubbleBobble
 Game Jam group project

+-- TO LAUNCH UE4 AND CODE--
+1. Open the project through the engine.
+(Make sure it is 4.21)
+2. Say yes to everything it asks
+3. If it asks to convert it to a new version click on skip conversion
+4. Once opened, go to File->RefreshVisualStudioProject

 -- TO LAUNCH UE4 IN THE LABS --
 1. Clone the project from GitHub Desktop to the Source folder in the computer
 2. Launch Visual Studio 2017